Positioned in the open plains north of Stirling, Balhaldie has history as one of Scotland's busiest services.

 Despite all the problems the chain faced (and the unusual building it had inherited here), this branch managed to hang on to become the last Little Chef in Scotland.
 After Euro Garages took over it was one of the first to go, closing on 10 March 2017.
 It was due to reopen as a Greggs soon after but the only work that happened was that the building has been internally stripped out and now lays empty.

 In April 2019, the fate of the unusual building was sealed as Euro Garages were granted planning permission to demolish the whole building and replace it with a new drive thru Greggs.
-Meanwhile, they are building a drive thru Starbucks, which was built on some land next to the car park, opened on 24 May 2019.
+A drive thru Starbucks, which was built on some land next to the car park, opened on 24 May 2019.